d3x0r/STFRPhysics/AI/homogeneous_light_propagation_framework.md

 \tag{4.5}
 $$

 The unnormalized moving construction therefore contains a directional asymmetry in two-way interaction cost.
-A system that preserved the same fiducial longitudinal and transverse extents in physical space would not preserve equal two-way interaction structure across those directions.
+A system that preserved the same fiducial longitudinal and transverse extents in local geometry would not preserve equal two-way interaction structure across those directions.

 ### 4.4 Longitudinal normalization factor